Frequently Asked Questions

 Especially in the movements Mount Carmel has been a part of, there has been a recognition in the church of lack of leadership development, especially in the younger generations.
 In the last couple of decades, we have watched various organizations – such as the Lutheran Bible Institute, Youth Encounter, and Lutheran Renewal – close their doors with finality.
 We have watched colleges of the church change their mission, values, and goals.
 Especially, in the last 50 years, there have been massive distractions and fixations on a few issues.
 These issues have taken our eye off the ball.

 These issues have taken our eye off the ball of evangelism and outreach.
 They have taken our eye off the ball of equipping and leadership development.
 Not just the competencies of leadership, but the character of leadership too.
 Now more than ever, Mount Carmel recognizes itself as a place that young people can try on leadership in a space of grace.
 Mount Carmel is a place young people can grow in and grow in wholeness.
-It is a place to test of ministry in lay and professional capacities.
-Mount Carmel is a leadership pipeline through which the future leaders of the church and community can grow and address stuff.
+It is a place to test out ministry in lay and professional capacities.
+Mount Carmel is a leadership pipeline through which the future leaders of the church, and community, can grow and address personal and cultural issues we see on a daily basis.

 What is Christ College?